Martin boundary of random walks with unbounded jumps in hyperbolic groups: Positive results in hyperbolic groups

 The proof of Ancona inequalities from pre-Ancona inequalities (that we described briefly after Lemma~\ref{lem:GL}) still works in $H_0$-hourglass-shaped domains, since it shows that most trajectories flow along the hourglass.
-This implies the following lemma (this is Theorem~4.1 in~\cite{gouezel_lalley}): \begin{lem} Consider an admissible measure $\mu$ satisfying pre-Ancona inequalities in a hyperbolic group.
+This implies the following lemma (this is Theorem~4.1 in~\cite{gouezel_lalley}).

+\begin{lem} Consider an admissible measure $\mu$ satisfying pre-Ancona inequalities in a hyperbolic group.
 Let $H_0$ be large enough.
-There exists $C>0$ such that, for any domain $\Omega$ that is $H_0$-hourglass-shaped around three points $x,y,z$ on a geodesic (in this order), the Green function relative to $\Omega$ satisfies Ancona inequalities, i.e.,
+There exists $C>0$ such that, for any domain $\Omega$ which is $H_0$-hourglass-shaped around three points $x,y,z$ on a geodesic (in this order), the Green function relative to $\Omega$ satisfies Ancona inequalities, that is,

 \end{lem}

 From this point on, we fix an admissible measure $\mu$ with superexponential tails, which satisfies pre-Ancona inequalities.
 We will prove that it satisfies strong Ancona inequalities.
 We fix the constant $H_0$ given by Lemma~\ref{lem:ancona_hourglass} for this measure.